 J. Griffis Smith

-This small community (pronounced LAY-key) is in one of the most scenic and picturesque areas of the rugged Edwards Plateau.
+This small community (pronounced LAY-key) is in one of the most scenic areas of the rugged Edwards Plateau.
 Elevations range from 1,500 to 2,400 feet with deep, dramatic canyons cut by the Frio and Nueces rivers.
-Archaeological excavations show evidence of prehistoric civilizations in the area.
-At the time of the first Spanish explorers, the game-rich area was inhabited by the Comanche, Apache and Lipan Apache tribes.
-Ranching predominates today.
-Flocks of registered Angora goats produce prized mohair.
+Archaeological excavations show evidence of prehistoric civilizations.
+At the time of the first Spanish explorers, the game-rich area was inhabited by the Comanche, Apache and Lipan Apache tribes. ?

 Ranches & Rodeos